sotakao/STUOD_Hackathon_2021/README.md

 wget --no-check-certificate 'https://docs.google.com/uc?export=download&id=1QtXg1q7xfA1Tn_hBpAkI6nVGCO5_9Gfv' -O filename.csv
 ```

-We have two sources of data available for the tropical cyclones challenge.
-The first, smaller dataset can be found in the `datasets` folder, which you can also get on terminal using the command:
+We have two versions of data available for the tropical cyclones challenge.
+The first, smaller version can be found in the `datasets` folder, which you can also get on terminal using the command:

 ```
 wget -r ftp://ftp.ifremer.fr/ifremer/cersat/projects/stuod/hackathon/storm/tracks/